LentoLen/colortools/README.md

 colortools.color_utils.hex_to_rgb(hex)
 ```
 supported color models: rgb, hex, cmyk, hsl, hsv, lab, xyz, colorname
-> only hex codes can directly be converted to colornames. there are multiple color naming standards availabe: html (standard), html-ger, meodai, x11, [color-meanings.com](https://color-meanings.com).
+> only hex codes can directly be converted to colornames.
+There are multiple color naming standards availabe: html (standard), html-ger, meodai, x11, [color-meanings.com](https://color-meanings.com).

 This is how you can for example use the [meodai](https://github.com/meodai/color-names) GitHub color name collection:
 ```python